jakerbeck/kubernetes-oauth2-helm-app/README.md

 # kubernetes-oauth2-helm-app
-A simple application Helm Chart example of an appliction that is secured using Github.
+A simple Helm Chart example of an appliction that is secured using Github.
 Based on the oauth2-proxy proeject.

 ## Grossly Oversimplified Architecture